opensouthcode/moraga/CONTRIBUTING.md

-# Contributing to OSEM
+# Contributing to Moraga

-We here at OSEM are open for all types of contributions from anyone.
-Tell us about our [issues/ideas](https://github.com/openSUSE/osem/issues/new), propose code changes via [pull requests](https://help.github.com/articles/using-pull-requests) or contribute artwork and documentation.
+We here at Moraga are open for all types of contributions from anyone.
+Tell us about our [issues/ideas](https://github.com/opensouthcode/moraga/issues/new), propose code changes via [pull requests](https://help.github.com/articles/using-pull-requests) or contribute artwork and documentation.

-We welcome all new developers and are also prepared to mentor you through your first contributions!
-All OSEM maintainers are seasoned developers and have participated in mentoring programs, such as [GSoC](https://summerofcode.withgoogle.com/) and [RGSoC](https://railsgirlssummerofcode.org/).

-We need your input and contributions to OSEM.
+We need your input and contributions to Moraga.
 In particular we seek the following types:

-* **code**: contribute your expertise in an area by helping us expand OSEM with features/bugfixes/UX
+* **code**: contribute your expertise in an area by helping us expand MORAGA with features/bugfixes/UX
-* **code editing**: fix typos, clarify language, and generally improve the quality of the content of OSEM
+* **code editing**: fix typos, clarify language, and generally improve the quality of the content of MORAGA
 * **ideas**: participate in an issues thread or start your own to have your voice heard
-* **translations**: translate OSEM into other languages than English
+* **translations**: translate Moraga into other languages than English

 Read this guide on how to do that.